-- 5.81 In order that schemes are not rendered unviable the percentage that would be required in order to achieve the required amount of affordable housing over at least the next 5 years is not being sought as in most cases it would not be achievable.
+- 5.78 In order that schemes are not rendered unviable the percentage that would be required in order to achieve the required amount of affordable housing over at least the next 5 years is not being sought as in most cases it would not be achievable.
 However, there is optimism that the housing market will have seen some recovery towards the back of the plan period and therefore the target also needs to take account of this change.
-Therefore, the target in the policy is a starting point for negations and if it can be demonstrated that this target is not viable in agreement with the Council then a lower target would be used. - 5.82 The main evidence base for affordable housing is provided through the SHMA published in July 2013.
-There are also Local Needs
+Therefore, the target in the policy is a starting point for negations and if it can be demonstrated that this target is not viable in agreement with the Council then a lower target would be used. - 5.79 The main evidence base for affordable housing is provided through the SHMA published in July 2013.
+There are also Local Needs Assessments which were carried out in 2006 which are in the process of being updated.

-- Assessments which were carried out in 2006 which are in the process of being updated. - 5.83 The SHMA sets out that across the Derby HMA there is a net need of 7,611 houses required in order to meet the affordable housing requirements up to 2017.
+- 5.80 The SHMA sets out that across the Derby HMA there is a net need of 7,611 houses required in order to meet the affordable housing requirements up to 2017.
 The need within South Derbyshire is 1,723 dwellings.
 In order that South Derbyshire meets this need this would require 51% of the houses built over the period from 2012 to 2017 to be affordable based on 3,364 total dwellings to be provided.
-This is may not be practicable; however there must be a maximization of the opportunities. - 5.84 If a site comes forward as two or more separate development schemes, of which one or more falls below the appropriate threshold, the Council will seek an appropriate level of affordable housing on each scheme or off site contributions to match in total the provision that would have been required on the site as a whole.
-The District Council does not normally encourage off site contributions and would need exceptional justification for the Council to secure a financial contribution of equivalent value to that which would have been secured by on site contribution. - 5.85 Rural exception sites could help to deliver housing to some settlements that will see little or no housing growth or where a particular housing need warrants an exception to normal policy.
+This is may not be practicable; however there must be a maximization of the opportunities. - 5.81 It is not the purpose of the SHMA to suggest what an affordable housing target should be but it does consider that across the HMA in the plan period it is likely that on average 25% affordable housing will be achievable.
+This obviously means that some of the backlog needs to be met and some sites will of course provide much than the suggested average of 25%. - 5.82 If a site comes forward as two or more separate development schemes, of which one or more falls below the appropriate threshold, the Council will seek an appropriate level of affordable housing on each scheme or off site contributions to match in total the provision that would have been required on the site as a whole.
+The District Council does not normally encourage off site contributions and would need exceptional justification for the Council to secure a financial contribution of equivalent value to that which would have been secured by on site contribution. - 5.83 Rural exception sites could help to deliver housing to some settlements that will see little or no housing growth or where a particular housing need warrants an exception to normal policy.
 The houses provided on a 'rural exception site' will be for identified locally specific needs through evidence collected by the Strategic Housing team.
 It is also possible that an identified need cannot be dealt with without some subsidy.
 This could be achieved through a 'cross-subsidy' site where a small proportion of the site is allowed for market housing which helps to deliver the required affordable housing in the area.